Tadespi/Project_4/README.md

 4. The stock modelling is currently prefilled to model data after Celsius Holdings stock history.
 Feel free to delete instances of the CELH stock moniker and replace with another stock to model.
 Run all of the cells and export the Keras model.
 6. Review the stock_price_predictor.py file and make sure the exported model file name matches what will be loaded by the script.
 Run the stock_price_predictor.py file through your Python environment.
 After loading, your environment should note Streamlit running with a localhost or 127.0.0.1 address.
 7. Open your brower and navigate to the localhost address listed in the shell.
 Input your stock symbol.
 Review the data.
 Congratulations!
 You are interacting with the Stock Price Predictor!

+For clarification, the other models used in our development process are included in the repo for project rubric grading purposes.
+It is unnecessary to interact with them while using the Stock Price Predictor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>